Bylaws of the Washington State Academy of Sciences

 Section 2.9.
 Registering Dissent.
 A director who is present at a meeting of the Board of Directors at which action on a corporate matter is taken shall be presumed to have assented to such action unless the director shall file a written dissent or abstention to such action with the person acting as the recording secretary of the meeting before the adjournment thereof, or shall forward such dissent by regular or electronic mail to the Secretary of the Academy within 24 hours after the adjournment of the meeting.
 Such right to dissent or abstain shall not apply to a director who voted in favor of such action.

 Section 2.10.
 Other committees.
-The Board of Directors may appoint, from time to time, from its own number, standing or temporary committees consisting each of no fewer than two (2) directors.
-Such committees may be vested with such powers as the Board may determine by resolution passed by a majority of the full Board of Directors, provided however, that no such committee shall have the authority of the Board of Directors to reference to:
+The Board of Directors may appoint, from time to time, standing or temporary committees including no fewer than two (2) directors.
+Such committees may be chartered for specific purposes and vested with such powers as the Board may determine by resolution passed by a majority of the full Board of Directors, provided however, that no such committee shall have the authority of the Board of Directors to reference to:

 - Amending, altering, or repealing these Bylaws;